matomo-org/developer-documentation/docs/3.x/generated/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$availableReports, $parameters)</code></pre>

-- array `&$availableReports` List of all report metadata.
+- array &$availableReports List of all report metadata.
 Read the [API.getReportMetadata](/api-reference/events#apigetreportmetadata) docs to see what this array contains.

 - array `$parameters` Contains the values of the sites and period we are getting reports for.
 Some report depend on this data.
                          For example, Goals reports depend on the site IDs being request.
-Contains the following information: - **idSite**: The site ID we are getting reports for. - **period**: The period type, eg, `'day'`, `'week'`, `'month'`, `'year'`, `'range'`. - **date**: A string date within the period or a date range, eg, `'2013-01-01'` or `'2012-01-01,2013-01-01'`.
+Contains the following information:

+                         - **idSite**: The site ID we are getting reports for.
+                         - **period**: The period type, eg, `'day'`, `'week'`, `'month'`, `'year'`, `'range'`.
+                         - **date**: A string date within the period or a date range, eg, `'2013-01-01'` or `'2012-01-01,2013-01-01'`.

 Usages: